More

 Content filters come as hardware or software and often are part of the firewall.
 Administrators can install filtering software on servers or can incorporate hardware on the network.

-4 Different Types of URL Filtering
+4 Different Types of Content Filtering

 The following are different types of filtering: